Dynalon/reactive-state/README.md

 // The .watch() function returns an Observable that emits the selected state change, so we can subscribe to it store.watch().subscribe(newState => console.log("STATE:", JSON.stringify(newState)));

-// the select() observable always caches the last emitted state, so we will immediately print our inital state:
+// the watch() observable always caches the last emitted state, so we will immediately print our inital state:
 // [CONSOLE.LOG]: STATE: {"counter":0}

 // use a RxJS Subjects as an action